balazskreith/mptcp-vagrant/README.md

     vm:~$ ./run_all_tests capture

-And dump-*.pcap file will be created in home folder.
+And dump-*.pcap files will be created in home folder.
 You stop the vm by issuing

     host$ vagrant halt